Menopause is a daunting, yet unavoidable, part of life for any woman.

 The biggest, most well-known, and most despised symptom of menopause is none other than the dreaded hot flushes!

-A woman’s face and neck may turn red and her skin may look blotchy during a hot flush.
+Your face and neck may turn red, and your skin may look blotchy during a hot flush.
 Approximately 70 to 80% of women experience hot flushes during menopause.

 This blast of warmth varies in intensity as well as duration and often disturbs sleeping patterns.
-You can use the Manna Hot Flus Gel to get rid of hot flushes almost instantly.
+You can use the Manna Hot Flush Gel to get rid of hot flushes almost instantly. -

 Hot flushes do not only happen during the day – or even while you are awake for that matter!
 When you get a hot flush episode while you are asleep, you can wake up boiling and drenched in sweat – hence the term: night sweats.

-The Manna Hot Flush Gel also works great for night sweats, and you can even use it to prevent them by applying it just before going to bed.
+The Manna Hot Flush Gel also works great for quick relief during night sweats, and you can even use it to prevent them by applying it just before going to bed. -

-It is not difficult to imagine that one might have difficulty sleeping while suffering from night sweats.
-But this is not the only reason why you may struggle to sleep during menopause, as other symptoms like headaches or vaginal itching may also keep you awake.
+It is not difficult to imagine that you might have difficulty sleeping while suffering from night sweats.
+But this is not the only reason why you may struggle to sleep during menopause, as other symptoms like headaches or vaginal itching may also keep you awake. -

 In the time leading up to menopause, a lot of women complain about memory loss, also called memory lapses.
-They experience forgetfulness and may have difficulty concentrating.
+You may experience forgetfulness and could have difficulty concentrating.

-When we look at the discomfort we must deal with in these other symptoms, and the fact that we are not getting a good night’s rest, it makes total sense that we may feel extremely irritable and annoyed.
+When you look at the discomfort you must deal with in these other symptoms, and the fact that you are not getting a good night’s rest, it makes total sense that you may feel extremely irritable and annoyed. -

-As estrogen and other hormones fluctuate, a woman may experience changes that make her very sensitive emotionally.
+As estrogen and other hormones fluctuate, you may experience changes that make you very sensitive emotionally. -

 Frequent or constant headaches – sometimes without any apparent cause – is something that happens to a lot of women going through menopause.

-Women going through menopause tend to lose their libido (sex drive) as estrogen levels in the body declines.
+Women going through menopause tend to lose their libido (sex drive) as estrogen levels in the body decline.
 Other factors contribute to a loss of libido in menopausal women as well, including delayed clitoral reaction and lack of orgasmic response.
-This is also hugely influenced by the following point…
+This is also hugely influenced by the following point… -

-Tying indirectly to the point above, hormonal changes such as the drop in estrogen levels can also result in a loss of lubrication, vaginal elasticity, and a thinning of the lining of the vaginal walls.
+Tied indirectly to libido loss, hormonal changes such as the drop in estrogen levels can also result in a loss of lubrication, vaginal elasticity, and a thinning of the lining of the vaginal walls.

-When menopause begins, women may begin to gain weight, particularly in their midsection.
+When menopause begins, you may start to gain weight, particularly in your midsection.
 This may be due to a slower metabolism and higher levels of the stress hormone called cortisol.

-To add fuel to the fire, when we go through menopause and have all the annoying, uncomfortable, irritating, and downright crappy symptoms thrown our way, we often turn to food for comfort.
+To add fuel to the fire, when you go through menopause and have all the annoying, uncomfortable, irritating, and downright crappy symptoms thrown your way, you might turn to food for comfort.

-Since our metabolisms don’t deal with this food as well as it used to, it all combusts into a monumental stuff-up resulting in uncontrollable weight gain.
+Since your metabolism doesn’t deal with this food as well as it used to, it all combusts into a monumental stuff-up, resulting in uncontrollable weight gain.

 So how can I take control of my menopause?